-You can now integrate your Zendesk account with Engati and enable your customers to:
+You can now integrate your Zendesk account and enable your customers to:

 Google Calendar Integration

 Bypass the time-consuming back-and-forth with your clients for appointment bookings.
-Engati integrations with Google Calendar enable your customers and prospects to book slots straight into your calendar through your chatbot.
+Engati integrates with Google Calendar for enabling your customers and prospects to book slots straight into your calendar through your chatbot.

 Google Sheets Integration

 Enable Google Sheets Integration on your bot to store user-generated data in a Google sheet.
-It helps you focus on Lead Generation, Customer Service, and Inquiry Collection.
+It helps you focus on lead generation, customer service, and support, etc.

 Send SMS node enables your bot builders to send instant notifications to your customers’ mobile phones.
-This functionality will also allow bot creators to send SMS to multiple numbers at once if their service provider allows them to.
+This functionality will also allow bot creators to send SMS to multiple numbers at once, depending on their service provider.

-The capabilities of any chatbot can be significantly enhanced by having it integrate with other systems and applications.
+The capabilities of any chatbot can be significantly enhanced by having it integrated with other systems and applications.
 The typical use cases include –

 Automate tasks and increase your team’s productivity within minutes.
 With Zapier, you can integrate 1,000+ applications to your bot to simplify customer journeys.